 All kinds of users are now using the product, overwhelming the small team and delaying timelines.
 They can't distinguish between the ideal user and others and find it challenging to prioritize feature requests.

 They managed for a few weeks, but now user complaints are piling up.
 Their best customers, who used to be their advocates, are dissatisfied and have left.
 The churn rate has gone through the ceiling, investors are sending mails after mails, founders are bewildered, and their business is a falling comet.

 During the early stage, the entrepreneur should have stayed focused on working with a manageable number of carefully selected ideal users to validate their idea.
 The last thing they needed was to get distracted by publicity.

-Even though the case study above is inspired by real events, it's not a commentary on the adverse effects of PR.
+Even though real events inspire the case study above, it's not a commentary on the adverse effects of PR.
 Instead, it aims to bring home the risks of mismatch between growth strategies and the stage of a business.

 There are two lessons here:

 Decide on key metrics at each stage of your business and then calibrate your growth strategy to move the needle during that stage.
 Every time your business transitions from one stage to another, growth activities will change accordingly.